 Nofollow links include a rel=”nofollow” attribute telling search engines not to follow them or pass on PageRank.
 Initially, they were used to combat spam, but now they serve broader purposes.

-While nofollow links don’t directly influence PageRank, they can lead to indirect benefits like increased traffic or brand exposure.
-Thus, they shouldn’t be ignored entirely.
+While nofollow links don’t directly influence PageRank, they can lead to indirect benefits like increased traffic, brand exposure, and potential follow-up coverage that may earn natural, do-follow links over time.

 How To Improve Your PageRank